 In 2008, a pilot workshop for screenwriters was held in Villa d’Acqua at the initiative of Jesús Pimentel Melo, Ladimer Haluke and Sarita Khurana.
 Five filmmakers from Columbia University took part in this workshop — Jeannie Donohoe (USA), Jesús Pimentel Melo (Mexico), Julie Buck (USA), Luis Trelles (Puerto Rico) and Sarita Khurana (USA/India).
 For most of them, it was their first trip to Mexico and their first contact with the Mexican culture.
 The result was a one-week workshop with daily sessions of four hours to work on storylines and scripts for both short films and feature films.
 The workshop was very successful, since three of the scripts were produced the following year.

 Based on the success of the pilot workshop, in 2010 Cine Qua Non Lab was officially founded by Jesús Pimentel Melo, Ladimer Haluke, Sarita Khurana, Lucila Moctezuma and Christina Lazaridi as an artists’ residency for filmmakers from throughout the world.
-Since then, Cine Qua Non Lab has held an annual international workshop for independent screenwriters from around the world — the Script Revision Lab.
+Since then, Cine Qua Non Lab has held an annual international workshop for independent screenwriters from around the world — the Script Revision Lab in English.
+In 2017, Cine Qua Non Lab started a new program — the Script Revision Lab in Spanish.
+In 2020, as a way to celebrate its 10th anniversary, Cine Qua Non Lab launched two new programs focusing on early story development — the Storylines Lab in English and in Spanish.

 Jesús Pimentel Melo